MikPoik/BotTailor/replit.md

 - `screenshot` (substantial changes only)
 - `restart_workflow` (actual failures only)

-## Mandatory Workflow Adherence
+## Mandatory Workflow Adherence & Execution Rules

 - **MAXIMUM 5 tool calls** for any change request
 - No exploration - be surgical about file reading
 - No incremental changes - make all related edits in one batch
 - No workflow restarts unless runtime actually fails (not just for verification)
-- Maximum 6 tools per batch to prevent overwhelming output

-## Parallel Execution Rules

 - Read multiple files simultaneously when investigating related issues
 - Apply edits in parallel when files are independent
 - Never serialize independent operations - batch aggressively